 - Serving as a pivotal leader in integrating a new team into Zoo Miami’s infrastructure while simultaneously establishing a productive and efficient team environment through strategic communication and cross-functional leadership.

-- As a tour guide I have memorized script that provides in depth knowledge of 200 different animals ranging from reptiles, mammals, primates and birds of prey.
+- As a tour guide, I have memorized a script that provides in-depth knowledge of 200 different animals ranging from reptiles, mammals, primates, and birds of prey.

-- My zookeeper duties include cleaning, feeding, bathing, and doing upsclose wildlife encounters with guests.
+- My zookeeper duties include cleaning, feeding, bathing, and doing up-close wildlife encounters with guests.

-- Observes animals to include checking for medical problems, changes in behavior, feeding habits, and overall wellbeing.
+- Observing animals include checking for medical problems, changes in behavior, feeding habits, and overall wellbeing.

 - Feeds animals as specified by curatorial and veterinary staff in accordance with nutritional and behavioral requirements.